EB-5 Immigrant Investor Program

 - Names and contact info for principals of the regional center and/or developer

 - Detailed project description, including maps.

-- Census tract unemployment analysis utilizing the census-share method and the latest data from an approved USCIS source, which include:
+- A Census tract unemployment analysis utilizing the Census-share method and the latest data from an approved USCIS source, which include:

 - U.S. Census Bureau data (including data from the American Community Survey)

 - Bureau of Labor Statistics data (including data from the Local Area Unemployment Statistics.)